 What is dental malpractice?

-As with any other profession, there are certain accepted standards when it comes to patient care.
-Dental malpractice happens when these standards are not met and a dental professional’s negligence causes harm or death to a patient.
+As with any other medical profession, there are certain accepted standards when it comes to patient care.
+Dental malpractice happens when these standards are deviated from and a dental professional’s carelessness or negligence causes harm or death to a patient.

 But what if Dr. Smith did ask the relevant questions but Patrick wasn’t aware of any allergies?
 Obviously, whatever happens to Patrick isn’t going to be Dr. Smith’s fault.
 But it doesn’t mean Patrick cannot decide to file a malpractice lawsuit against Dr. Smith anyway.

 Now, the question is, as a dental health practitioner, how does one get protection for potential costs brought about by a dental malpractice claim, should the issues not be resolved at the “discovery phase”?

 A dental malpractice insurance coverage helps protect a dental health practitioner from the potential costs of a dental malpractice claim, whether the accusation is legitimate or not.
 This protection covers not just physical harm but also emotional stress and property damage.